dustywhite7/pythonMikkeli/courseSlides/2 - Loops.md

 # Lab Time!

-Complete the problems in PyCharm! :smiley:
+Complete the problems in PyCharm or Colab! :smiley:

+Want more practice?
+Check out the problems on [HackerRank.com](https://www.hackerrank.com)